VirtoCommerce/vc-platform/docs/techniques/debugging-without-source-code.md

 # How to debug the platform and modules code without source code

 Debugging is a big part of a developer’s job.
-Since, the preferred way how to work with VC as binary precompiled components when the source is unavailable you might be required debugging for the VC source code that being called from your custom modules or solution.
+Since, the preferred way how to work with VC as binary precompiled components when the source is unavailable sometimes you have needs to debug the VC source code.
 In this article we will cover the main debugging-related technics that can improve your development productivity when working with VC and 3rd party components.

 - Debugging VC components with using [Source Link](https://github.com/dotnet/sourcelink/blob/main/README.md) technology
 - Load a PDB directly from public symbol servers